BoDa7s/AppLock/README.md

 Explore previous versions, changelogs, and downloadable artifacts on the project's Releases page.
 # AppLock-Android
-AppLock-Android is A Jetpack Compose that turns an Android device into an app locker.
-The app watches foreground apps with an <code>AccessibilityService</code>, block access with a fullscreen overlay, and gate everything behind a master passcode with optional biometric fallback.
+AppLock-Android is a Jetpack Compose app locker.
+It monitors foreground apps with usage access, blocks protected apps using an application overlay ("Appear on top"), and gates everything behind a master passcode with optional biometric fallback.

 ## Project Stage
 - Internal builds only; no Play Store or GitHub release artifacts are published yet.
 - Targets Android 12 (API 31) and above.
 The project compiles with SDK 36, targets SDK 34, and uses Kotlin 2.0.21 with the Compose 2024.10.00 BOM.
-- Current focus: finalize fundemintal features, resolve remaining bugs, stabilize accessibility/onboarding UX, and gatherr testing feedback to prepare the app for its first official release.
+- Current focus: finalize fundamental features, stabilize the overlay/onboarding UX, and gather testing feedback to prepare the app for its first official release.

 ## Features
 - Compose-driven onboarding that guides users through passcode setup and locked-app selection.
-- <code>AppLockAccessibilityService</code> watches window-state changes and launches a lock screen when a protected package comes to the foreground.
+- Usage-access powered foreground monitoring watches for locked packages coming to the foreground.
-- Fullscreen <code>LockOverlayActivity</code> prompts for the passcode or triggers fingerprint authentication when enabled.
+- An application overlay prompts for the passcode or triggers fingerprint authentication when enabled.
 - Settings surface lets users change the passcode, toggle biometrics authentication, and choose light, dark, or system themes.

 ## Requirements